mavrick01/PaloAlto-SASE-API-RNs/README.md

 ## Automatic provisioning of Remote Networks on Palo Alto Networks Prisma Cloud Managed ##
 NOTE: This does require the tenancy to be part of the SASE Portal

-This Python3 script can simplifiy the deployment of a Remote Network configurations.
+This Python3 script can simplify the deployment of a Remote Network configurations.

 This script requires 2 files
-config.yaml
+* config.yaml
-<XXXX>.csv
+* <XXXX>.csv

 **config.yaml layout**
 In the config file you need to define the following:
   * __clientID__ - You will receive this when you configure a service API account
   * __clientSecret__ - You will receive this when you configure a service API account
-  * __tenantID__ - Generally the number that is the name of the email address of the client_id, prefixed with "tsg_id:".
+  * __tenantID__ - Generally the number that is the name of the email address of the client_id, prefixed with "_tsg_id:_".
 With Multi-tenancy, this can be a tenancy deeper in the hierarchy
   * __PassiveMode__ - Defined is if the Prisma Access IPSec is Dynamic (true) or Static (false)
   * __PSK__ - The pre-shared key for all IPSec Tunnels.
   * __csvFile__ - The file referenced as <XXXX>.csv above.
 This is where your configs are defined